-I got up early, did my morning chores before driving down to the Santa Ana Train Station and parked my GEO Metro before walking over to Track 1 to wait for Pacific Surfliner 763.
+I arose early and did my morning chores before driving to the Santa Ana station, parked then walked over to Track 1 to wait for Pacific Surfliner 763.

-Surfliner 763 came into Santa Ana and I boarded the Cab Car finding AC Adam at a table and I joined him for the trip to National Train Day in Los Angeles plus riding the new Expo Line this morning.
-After Fullerton we were joined by Victor D'Agostino Senior who rode with us to Los Angeles.
+Pacific Surfliner 763 arrived and I boarded the cab car, finding AC Adam at a table and I joined him for the trip to National Train Day in Los Angeles, as well as riding the new Expo Line this morning.
+After Fullerton we were joined by Victor D'Agostino Senior, who rode with us to Los Angeles.

-You never know what you will find when you take a walk.
-We then found Chris and we walked out onto the Cesar Chavez Street Bridge.
+You never know what you will find when you go for a walk.
+We then found Chris and we walked out onto the Cesar Chavez Street bridge.

-It didn't take long before we saw smoke coming our way.
+It did not take long before we saw smoke coming our way.

-Santa Fe 3751 backing towards LAUPT.
-The train would be wyed before it would pull into LAUPT.
+Santa Fe 3751 reversing towards LAUPT.
+The train would be wyed before it pulling in.

 Other railfans were also out on the bridge.

-A Metrolink train for San Bernardino and all of the passengers got to see the Santa Fe 3751 across the Los Angeles River.
+A Metrolink train for San Bernardino and all of the passengers had the opportunity to see Santa Fe 3751 across the Los Angeles River.
 We returned to LAUPT.

-The rear end of the Santa Fe 3751 Display Train.
+The rear of the Santa Fe 3751 train.

 Here comes a Cadillac.